'Disappointing': Apple earnings highlight company's uncertain future

 Breaking News Emails

-Earlier this month, Apple Chief Executive Officer Tim Cook warned the world — Apple is facing a challenging future.
+Two days into 2019, Apple Chief Executive Officer Tim Cook warned the world: Apple is facing a challenging future.

-On Tuesday, the company revealed the extent of those challenges, reporting quarterly earnings that almost exactly matched its downwardly revision by $9 billion for the first quarter of 2019: $84 billion in revenue.
+On Tuesday, the company revealed the extent of those challenges, reporting quarterly earnings that almost exactly matched its downward revision of $9 billion for the first quarter of 2019: $84 billion in revenue.

 “While it was disappointing to miss our revenue guidance, we manage Apple for the long term, and this quarter’s results demonstrate that the underlying strength of our business runs deep and wide,” Cook said in a press release.